rachelmichaela/dotfiles/README.md

 [vim-plug](https://github.com/junegunn/vim-plug)
 - [Wofi](https://hg.sr.ht/~scoopta/wofi/)

-#### Notes

-- The Vim configuration file can be used without `vim-plug`, but Vim will throw errors on launch.

 ### How to use `dotfiles`

 To install an individual dotfile on your system, the following steps are